Fractional Newton-Raphson Method: Newton-Raphson Method

-The N-R method is based on creating a succession $\set{x_n}$ of points by means of the intersection of the tangent line of the function $f(x)$ at the point $x_n$ with the $x$ axis, if the initial condition $x_0$ is close enough to the root $x_*$, the sequence $\set{x_n}$ should be convergent to that root. \cite{stoer2013}
+The N-R method is based on creating a sequence $ \set{x_i}_{i=0}^\infty $ by means of the intersection of the tangent line of the function $ f(x)$ at the $ x_i $ point with the $ x $ axis, if the initial condition $ x_0 $ is close enough to the root $\xi$ then the sequence $ \set{x_i}_{i=0}^\infty $ should be convergent to the root $\xi$ \cite{stoer2013}.